cysouw/diathesis/text/c03_prepositions.md

     - questioned by *warum?* 'why'
     - replaceable by proforms *deshalb/darum* 'therefore'.

+### Locational prepositional phrases

-As a general rule, such prepositional phrases are not governed by a verb.
-However, there are a few verbs that obligatory need a local preposition \Next[a-d].
+As a general rule, locational prepositional phrases are not governed by a verb.
+However, there are a few verbs that obligatory need a local preposition \Next, see [@sec:prepositions-obligatory-local; @sec:reflexive-obligatory-local].

 \ex.
  \a.
 Er steckt den Zettel in die Tasche.